 All About Self-Watering Planters & Containers

-If you’re forgetful, or you’re just not home very often, self-watering containers are a must-have.
-They’re also helpful if you’re growing in an area that’s not convenient to a water spigot, such as a balcony.
-In this video, Monica Hemingway from the Gardening Products Review walks you through self-watering containers, how they are helpful, different types (including DIY options), and how to plant and grow things in them.
+If you’re forgetful, live in a hot or dry climate, or you’re just not home very often, self-watering containers are a must-have.
+They’re also helpful if your containers are in an area that’s not convenient to a water spigot, such as a balcony, if you’re growing plants that don’t like to dry out, or if the plants don’t like getting their leaves wet.

 What is a self-watering container or planter?